 So, even though social anxiety can feel isolating, you are not alone in this type of anxiety disorder.

 Social anxiety is defined as an anxiety disorder in which people feel anxious socializing with others outside their comfort zone.

 According to WebMD, this includes using public restrooms, attending parties, going to school, and even starting conversations.

 If you feel anxious to the point where you would rather curl up into a ball in your room during a social interaction, you likely have social anxiety.
 However, you can't be sure until you get a diagnosis from a licensed counselor.

 Although it may be anxiety-provoking at first, partaking in solo travel can be a great way to overcome your social anxiety.

 Admittedly, it can feel nearly impossible, but it certainly can be done if you have the means and tools to travel by yourself.

 Benefits of Travel with Social Anxiety

 Believe it or not, solo travel can be the perfect treatment for social anxiety.

 Many counselors and therapists believe in Exposure Therapy.
 This therapy includes the patient diving into a situation that usually causes them anxiety or panic.

 When it comes to solo travel, this situation may be a way for you to overcome your anxiety about socializing.

 Solo traveling is the perfect way to get out of your comfort zone.
 Understanding that seeing anyone from where you're visiting again is slim can help you feel less anxious.

-You are in the position to only rely on yourself, and you can leave a situation if you get too nervous.
+You are in a position to only rely on yourself, and you can leave a situation if you get too nervous.